DerBallo/chunkloading-minecarts/README.md

 ***Minecarts will only load chunks after you manually (or by using redstone) enabled them.***

 First create a "chunk loader creator" by putting the following pattern in a dispenser.
-When powered, any minecart in front of it will toggle its chunk loading ability:
-- If the minecart is an active chunkloader, it will emit particles and have a display name (Default: "Chunk Loader").
+When powered, any minecart in front of it will toggle its chunk loading ability.
+If the minecart is an active chunkloader, it will emit particles.
-- If the minecart has an inventory (Chest Minecart or Hopper Minecart) and the first item has been renamed in an anvil, the display name will be that of the item.

 ![Image unavailable](https://i.imgur.com/bG5sBpA.png)